mxaddict/www.codedmaster.com/content/blog/2026-02-09-changes-to-my-dotfiles-exploring-update-and-deps.md

   ensure immediate exits on errors, unset variables, or failed commands within a pipeline.
 This drastically improves the script's reliability and prevents unexpected behavior.
-- **Silent Execution:** Most commands executed by the script now pipe their output to `>/dev/null 2>&1`.
+- **Silent Execution:** Most commands executed by the script now redirect their output with `>/dev/null 2>&1`.
 This keeps the terminal clean and focused, preventing a flood of command-line output and allowing the user to concentrate on essential updates.
 - **Clear, Step-by-Step Logging:** Instead of raw command output, the script